 Buyer personas are semi-fictional representations of your ideal customer.
 At Laire Group, we place a high value on researching personas.
-We want to know about and talk to our clients’ best customers.
+It's so important for us to know about and talk to our clients’ best customers.
 This informs us of what marketing plans will be the most productive and where to focus our time during implementation.

-If you’re skipping or have skipped this step in creating your marketing strategy, stop what you’re doing and do your homework.
+If you have skipped this step in creating your marketing strategy, stop what you’re doing and do your homework.
 Here’s why buyer personas are so important.

 Buyer Persona Research Means More Effective Marketing

-Getting customer feedback is one of the best ways to make sure you’re communicating effectively with your audience.
+It's true; business owners and marketers sometimes live in a bubble.
+But the fact of the matter is that it's important to get customer feedback.
+It's one of the best ways to make sure that you’re communicating effectively with your audience.
 For example, what you call one of your products or services might not be what your customers call it.

 Persona research also influences sales.
-When a lead is ready to speak with a salesperson, that salesperson should know how that lead prefers to communicate.
-A phone call may seem too personal to a lead.
-An email may seem too sterile.
-Doing the persona homework will better influence your communication methods with your leads.
+When a lead is ready to speak with a salesperson, that seller should know how that lead prefers to communicate.
+A phone call may seem too personal to a lead, and an email may seem too sterile.
+Doing your buyer persona homework will better influence your communication methods with your leads.

 Do The Work.
 Never Wing It.

-Every marketing and sales initiative should be based on research or data.
+Every marketing and sales initiative should be based on research or data, and that includes buyer persona research too!
 Take the guesswork and assumptions out of your marketing and sales.
 Keep your persona research on-hand and challenge processes and techniques at your company to make sure they are evolving with your target market.

 Yes, it would be best to do the homework before you write, design or post anything but it’s never too late to get started.
-If you need any helping nailing down your company’s ideal customer or persona.
-Let us know.
+If you need any helping nailing down your company’s ideal customer or persona, let us know.
 We take pleasure in producing results for ourselves and our clients.
-The only way we can promise results is to do the research.
+And the only way we can promise results is to do the research!